 Mortality — DT is associated with a mortality rate of up to 5 percent.
-This figure has diminished from a 37 percent mortality rate reported in the early twentieth century, probably as a result of earlier diagnosis, improvements in supportive and pharmacologic therapies, and improved treatment of comorbid illnesses [2,22-26].
+This figure has diminished from a 37 percent mortality rate reported in the early 20th century, probably as a result of earlier diagnosis, improvements in supportive and pharmacologic therapies, and improved treatment of comorbid illnesses [2,22-26].
 Death usually is due to arrhythmia, complicating illnesses, such as pneumonia, or failure to identify an underlying problem that led to the cessation of alcohol use, such as pancreatitis, hepatitis, or central nervous system injury or infection.
 Older age, preexisting pulmonary disease, core body temperature greater than 40ºC (104ºF), and coexisting liver disease are associated with a greater risk of mortality .

 Ruling out alternative diagnoses — Alcohol withdrawal remains a clinical diagnosis.
 It may be necessary to perform extensive testing, including lumbar puncture and cranial CT, to rule out other diagnostic considerations with confidence.
 This is particularly true when the presentation includes altered mental status and fever.
 Conditions, such as infection (eg, meningitis), trauma (eg, intracranial hemorrhage), metabolic derangements, drug overdose, hepatic failure, and gastrointestinal bleeding, can mimic or coexist with alcohol withdrawal .
 A premature diagnosis of alcohol withdrawal can lead to inappropriate use of sedatives, which can further delay accurate diagnosis .